AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 _Meh.
 So was it all for nothing?_

 You know what?
 Not in the slightest.
 Even if it's the slowest, K-Means as an approximation of the RBF Kernel is still a good option.
 I'm not kidding.
-You can this special kind of K-Means in scikit-learn called `MiniBatchKMeans` which is one of the few algorithms that support the `.partial_fit` method.
+You can use this special kind of K-Means in scikit-learn called `MiniBatchKMeans` which is one of the few algorithms that support the `.partial_fit` method.
 Combining this with a machine learning model that has `.partial_fit` too, like a `PassiveAggressiveClassifier` one can create a pretty interesting solution.

-Not that the beauty of `.partial_fit` is twofold.
+Note that the beauty of `.partial_fit` is twofold.
 First, it makes it possible to train algorithms in an out-of-core fashion, which is to say, with more data than fits in the RAM.
 Second, depending on your type of problem, if you could in principle (very-very in principle) never need to switch the model, it could be additionally trained right where it is deployed.
 That's called online learning, and it's super interesting.
 Something like this is [what some Chinese companies are doing](https://huyenchip.com/2020/12/27/real-time-machine-learning.html) and in general can be pretty useful for [AdTech](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41159.pdf), because you can receive the info whenever your ad recommendation was right or wrong within seconds.

 You know what, here's a little example of this approach for out-of-core learning.